zirui-song-18/documentation-website/_vector-search/api/neural.md

 The `total` value indicates the number of shards that the neural plugin attempted to warm up.
 The response also includes the number of shards that the plugin successfully warmed up and failed to warm up.

-The neural search warmup API can be used with index patterns to clear one or more indexes that match the given pattern from the cache, as shown in the following example:
+The neural search warmup API can be used with index patterns to clear one or more indices that match the given pattern from the cache, as shown in the following example:

 ```json
 POST /_plugins/_neural/warm_up/index*?pretty